saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```

 #### Load Balancer & Ingress
 If you are using cloud provider like GKS or AKS, you can usually create and ingress of type LoadBalancer and they will create a LB in the background for you.
-Since we are hosting everything on our own we have to find our own solution for that.
-I was using MetalLB that surves that purpose for us.
+Since we are hosting everything on our own, we have to find our own solution for that.
+I was using MetalLB that serves that purpose for us.
 You can just create a ingress with type LoadBalancer and MetalLB will expose an IP address from a predefined range.
 You can then forward your traffic from your router to this IP and happy days.

 ##### Install MetalLB
 To install MetalLB use the following command: